Why My Family Loves Blue Mountain

 Some of the perks for this Mom about making ourselves at home at Blue Mountain Village for a weekend are:

-- Amazingly clean, spacious and well laid out accommodations with kitchens and separate bedrooms (available in Village Suites and the townhouses across Jozo Weider Blvd) at a reasonable price
+- Amazingly clean, spacious, nicely decorated and well laid out accommodations with kitchenettes/kitchens and separate bedrooms (studio, 1 bedroom, 2 bedroom and 3 bedroom suites available in Village Suites, Mosaic and the townhouses across Jozo Weider Blvd) at a reasonable price for families or travel groups

-- Variety of dining options within a very short walking distance
+- Variety of dining options at a medium price point within a very short walking distance

 - Endless outdoor activities that appeal to each family member (although costs not included in accommodation pricing)